-35. Prior to these tests, the aircraft should first be adjusted as described in para 29 to 34 inclusive.
+35. Prior to these tests, the aircraft should first be adjusted as described in para.
+29 to 34 inclusive.
 The aircraft should be jacked up (Sect.
 2, Chap.
 4) and these tests should preferably commence following the main hydraulic functioning tests.
 The procedure for installation testing with power off, is as follows:-

-- (1) Disconnect the elevator spring feel unit at the forward end and tie up clear of the elevator feel connecting lever. - (2) With the tail plane neutral and tail plane selector switch OFF, lock the elevator input linkage at the valve and check that the backlash at the starboard and port control columns is a maximum of $\frac{3}{32}$ in.
+- (1) Disconnect the elevator spring feel unit at the forward end and tie up clear of the elevator feel connecting lever. - (2) With the tail plane neutral and tail plane selector switch OFF, lock the elevator input linkage at the valve and check that the backlash at the control column is a maximum of $3/32$ in.
 Remove lock from input linkage. - (3) Measure elevator movement up and down.
-Measure aileron movement up and down, port and starboard. - (4) Measure force in pounds at starboard control column handgrip to just move the elevator from the neutral position, up and down.
-This should be a maximum of 7 lb up and 9 lb down.
+Measure aileron movement up and down, port and starboard. - (4) Measure force in pounds at control column handgrip to just move the elevator from the neutral position, up and down.
+This should be a maximum of 8 lb up and down.
 Measure force in pounds at control column handgrip to just move the ailerons from the neutral position, port and starboard.
-This should be a maximum of 9 lb. - (5) Repeat sub-para (4) for port control column. - (6) On aircraft in which modification 895 has been embodied, select aileron and elevator power ON, switch off the electrical supply, operate the aileron and elevator manual selection push buttons and check that hydraulic pressure can be built up to 3000 lb/in2 with the handpump.
+This should be a maximum of 9 lb. - (5) On aircraft in which modification 895 has been embodied, select aileron and elevator power ON, switch off the electrical supply, operate the aileron and elevator manual selection push buttons and check that hydraulic pressure can be built up to $3000$ lb/in with the handpump.